 - Split your products or services into different Sales Pipelines.

-- Don’t forget to set goals for win conversion and try to beat 9 out of 9 record!
+- Don’t forget to set goals for win conversion and try to beat 9 out of 9 records!

 A free personal presentation: Learn how to win 9 out of 9 deals

-Join Teamgate CRM Senior Sales Manager Amber Gintare for a free personal presentation and learn the best practices how to improve your sales process and to close more deals, faster.
+Join Teamgate CRM Senior Sales Manager Amber Gintare for a free personal presentation and learn the best practices on how to improve your sales process and close more deals, faster.